ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 1. Enter a given scenario
 2. Click **Uploads**

-OBS: If the Upload Step is configured for uploading into an external repository (in Datacap or IBM Navigator), the content of each upload can be accessible only inside said repository.
+OBS: If the Upload Step is configured for uploading into an external repository (in IBM Datacap or IBM Navigator), the content of each upload can be accessible only inside said repository.

 # 3. <u>Inviting and managing users</u>